milvus-io/bootcamp/solutions/video_similarity_search/object_detection/README.md

 - **How to use**

 Visit  ` WEBCLIENT_IP:8001`  in the browser to open the interface for reverse image search.

 >  `WEBCLIENT_IP `specifies the IP address that runs video_object_detection client docker.

 <img src="pic/web1.png" width = "800" height = "550" alt="arch" align=center />

-Click `UPLOAD DATA SET` & enter the folder path of object images, then click `CONFIRM` to load the pictures.
+Click `UPLOAD DATA SET` & enter the folder path of object images, then click `CONFIRM` to insert pictures.
 The following screenshot shows the loading process:

 >  Note: The path entered should be consistent with DATA_PATH in [config.py](./server/src/config.py)